Call the electrician and move those awkwardly placed outlets and switches!

 AFTER - Even though we still had to hang the artwork above the switch, it was much neater and tidier looking with less switches.

-Here were some other locations around the house where the switches were shifted or ganged together.
+Here were some other locations in a home where the switches were shifted or ganged together.

 BEFORE - This switch was rewired and eliminated so that we could have a more open wall space for furniture and decor. carlaaston.com